Skip to main content

 Resultint0 for fail, 1 for pass.

-The four-letter term codes resolve to a four-quarter academic year: WIQ (winter), SPQ (spring), SUQ (summer), FAQ (fall).
-The within-year ordering is WIQ < SPQ < SUQ < FAQ, validated empirically by chasing single-student attempt sequences in the source data.
-Phase 02 introduces the term_order lookup table that makes this ordering queryable with a single JOIN instead of forcing every term-math query to embed a CASE WHEN clause.
+The three-letter term codes resolve to a four-quarter academic year: SPQ (spring), SUQ (summer), FAQ (fall), WIQ (winter).
+The within-year ordering is SPQ < SUQ < FAQ < WIQ, validated empirically by a 24-permutation search over all possible orderings of the four codes: the winning ordering produces only 4 row-level constraint violations across 7,635 rows; the next-best ordering produces over 1,500.
+A three-orders-of-magnitude separation makes this an empirical finding rather than an assumption.
+Phase 02 documents the validation and introduces the term_order lookup table that makes the ordering queryable with a single JOIN instead of forcing every term-math query to embed a CASE WHEN clause.

 Structural Quirks Worth Documenting